Proxima Centauri: Planet d

 In 2019, a team of astronomers revisited the data from ESPRESSO about Proxima Centauri b to refine its mass.
 While doing so, the team found another radial velocity spike with a periodicity of 5.15 days.
 They estimated that if it were a planetary companion, it would be no less than 0.29 Earth masses.
-Further analysis confirmed the signal's existence leading up the discovery's announcement in February 2022.
+Further analysis confirmed the signal's existence leading up to the announcement of the candidate planet in February 2022.
+Proxima d was independently confirmed with the NIRPS spectrograph in work published in July 2025.

 Habitability

-Prior to the discovery of Proxima Centauri b, the TV documentary Alien Worlds hypothesized that a life-sustaining planet could exist in orbit around Proxima Centauri or other red dwarfs.
+Before the discovery of Proxima Centauri b, the TV documentary Alien Worlds hypothesized that a life-sustaining planet could exist in orbit around Proxima Centauri or other red dwarfs.
 Such a planet would lie within the habitable zone of Proxima Centauri, about 0.023–0.054 AU from the star, and would have an orbital period of 3.6–14 days.

 A planet orbiting within this zone may experience tidal locking to the star.
-If the orbital eccentricity of this hypothetical planet is low, Proxima Centauri would move little in the planet's sky, and most of the surface would experience either day or night perpetually.
-The presence of an atmosphere could serve to redistribute the energy from the star-lit side to the far side of the planet.
+If the orbital eccentricity of this hypothetical planet were low, Proxima Centauri would move little in the planet's sky, and most of the surface would experience either day or night perpetually.
+The presence of an atmosphere could serve to redistribute heat from the star-lit side to the far side of the planet.

 Proxima Centauri's flare outbursts could erode the atmosphere of any planet in its habitable zone, but the documentary's scientists thought that this obstacle could be overcome.
 Gibor Basri of the University of California, Berkeley argued: "No one [has] found any showstoppers to habitability."
 For example, one concern was that the torrents of charged particles from the star's flares could strip the atmosphere off any nearby planet.
 If the planet had a strong magnetic field, the field would deflect the particles from the atmosphere; even the slow rotation of a tidally locked planet that spins once for every time it orbits its star would be enough to generate a magnetic field, as long as part of the planet's interior remained molten.

-Other scientists, especially proponents of the rare-Earth hypothesis, disagree that red dwarfs can sustain life.
+Other scientists, especially proponents of the Rare Earth hypothesis, disagree that red dwarfs can sustain life.
 Any exoplanet in this star's habitable zone would likely be tidally locked, resulting in a relatively weak planetary magnetic moment, leading to strong atmospheric erosion by coronal mass ejections from Proxima Centauri.
 In December 2020, a candidate SETI radio signal BLC-1 was announced as potentially coming from the star.
 The signal was later determined to be human-made radio interference.